Robpol86/libnl/README.rst

 A pure python library for wifi adapters.
 Communicates with the driver/kernel directly.

 Work in progress, unfinished and unpublished.
+API can and will change without notice or documentation until 0.1.0 is reached.

 .. image:: https://img.shields.io/travis/Robpol86/wifipy/master.svg?style=flat-square
    :target: https://travis-ci.org/Robpol86/wifipy